 - Flu-like symptoms, numbness in your arms or legs, difficulties breathing, and a skin rash.
 These may be a sign of a rare but serious disorder called Churg-Strauss syndrome.

 For children who take LTRAs, side effects can also include:

 If you or your child does get any side effects, or you're worried about anything at all, speak to your GP, asthma nurse or pharmacist as soon as possible.
 You may find that there are some simple things you can do to help prevent or reduce these side effects.
 We also have a useful Q&A about the common concerns you might have about taking asthma medicines here.

 It is very important that you take LTRAs exactly as they're prescribed.
 If you don't, you may not be getting all the benefits.
 Here's how to get the best out of this medicine:

 - Get into a good routine so that you don't forget to take it at the right time(s) every day.
-You can try linking it to a habit - for example, if you need to take it twice a day you can keep it next to your toothbrush and take it when you clean your teeth in the morning and before bed.
+You can try linking it to something else you do every day, for example brushing your teeth.
 Or if you need to take it once a day in the evening, take it when you're putting on your pyjamas, for example.
 You might also find it helpful to set a reminder in your phone or make a note in your diary or on your calendar.

 - Montelukast is available as tablets to swallow with water, chewable tablets and granules to mix with water.
 This medicine must be taken every evening, after food.